 Impax has no direct holdings in either Russian or Ukrainian equities or fixed income securities.
 We have also implemented a trade block on Russian and Belarusian securities across all products effective 10 March 2022.
-Following a review at end of September 2022, we have decided to extend this trade block with a review date of end of March 2023.
+Following reviews, we have decided to extend this trade block with a review date of end of September 2023.

 The direct revenue exposure to Russia and Ukraine in companies held within Impax strategies is very limited.

 We have undertaken a review of clients, suppliers and vendors to Impax Asset Management Group companies to confirm compliance with sanctions and have found no areas of concern.
 Sanction screening is undertaken on a daily basis, and we will continue to develop our approach to encompass any new sanctions with regard to the conflict in Ukraine as they are announced.